blakeb211/guide/README.md

 1. Each directory in the tests folder is a set of GUIDE files input, description, data, output, etc.

 # Todo
-1. Put in fast categoricals
-1. Put in Interaction tests
+1. Wire up Interaction tests
 1. Write test for interaction tests from the 2002 paper
-1. Clean up parse
-1. MyLint and MyPy to clean up the code
+1. MyLint and MyPy + code cleanup
 1. Open the repo

 # Completed
+1. Put in fast categoricals
 1. switched goal from "exact match to GUIDE v41.2 to 'GUIDE-Compatible implementation"
 1. match reference for unweighted greedy split of categoricals with no missing values
 1. match reference with greedy split point, unweighted numeric variables only, no interaction tests, no missing values, no bootstrap collection for piecewise constant